 - Charter Hall Office REIT on its $1.2 billion takeover by way of trust scheme of arrangement by a consortium comprising the Singapore Government Investment Corporation, Canadian Public Sector Pension Fund and Charter Hall Group;

 - the Carlyle Group on its proposed takeover of Redflex Holdings with Macquarie Special Situations Fund by scheme of arrangement; and

 - Brookfield Asset Management on its simultaneous takeover and scheme of arrangement of Prime Infrastructure Holdings (the former Babcock & Brown Infrastructure) as well as on its earlier $1.6b recapitalisation of Babcock & Brown Infrastructure.

 Adam has also advised on general corporate advisory matters, including acting for Ardent Leisure Group on its destapling and corporatisation transaction involving multiple schemes of arrangement and corporate restructuring.
 This will involved the destapling of the Ardent Leisure Trust from Ardent Leisure Limited and the interposition of Ardent Leisure Group Limited as the new head company of the group.
 Adam also advises various Australian and multi-national companies on their employee incentive arrangements and share plans.

 Prior to joining Gilbert + Tobin in 2010, Adam was a member of the mergers and acquisitions group of another major Australian law firm and was the associate to Justice Richard Conti of the Federal Court of Australia.

-Adam was admitted as a solicitor in New South Wales in 2006 and has a Bachelor of Laws (University Medal) and Bachelor of Commerce (Finance) from the University of New South Wales.
+Adam was admitted as a solicitor in New South Wales in 2006 and has a Bachelor of Laws (awarded the University Medal) and Bachelor of Commerce (Finance) from the University of New South Wales.

 +61 2 9263 4789